Ante Brzović: Senior year

 Despite the departure of Head Coach Pat Kelsey, Brzović decided to return to the Cougars for his senior season under the leadership of new Head Coach Chris Mack.
 On October 18, Brzović was selected as the CAA Preseason Player of the Year, making him the third Cougar to earn the distinction, after Joe Chealey (2017) and Grant Riller (2019).

 On November 8, during the first home game of the season, Brzović put up a career-high 34 points to lead his team to a victory over South Florida.
 After averaging 30.5 points on 63.9% shooting during the first week of the season, Brzović was named CAA Player of the Week for the first time in his career.
 He followed this up with a new career-high 39 point, 13 rebound performance in a double overtime thriller against Florida Atlantic on November 15, winning the game for the Cougars on a buzzer beater three point shot.
 Brzović earned two more Player of the Week distinctions throughout the season, first on January 6, 2025, after recording back-to-back double-doubles over Hampton and Towson, and again on February 10, after recording his league-leading eighth double-double of the year against Elon.

 Brzović averaged 18.4 points, 8.1 rebounds, and 2.8 assists per game with a .544 shooting percentage through 33 games in his senior year, resulting in his second First Team All-CAA selection.

 Professional career

 After going undrafted in the 2025 NBA draft, Brzović played for the Memphis Grizzlies during the 2025 NBA Summer League.

 On August 9, 2025, Brzović signed a one-year deal to play for Vendée Challans Basket in the French Pro B League.

 On September 23, 2025, he signed with Stal Ostrów Wielkopolski of the Polish Basketball League (PLK).

+On March 5, 2026, Brzović signed with Zalakerámia ZTE KK of the Hungarian Nemzeti Bajnokság I/A (NB I/A).